 Around 10,000 extras were used to shoot the Gotham Rogues scene in Heinz Field in Pittsburgh, Pennsylvania.
 Some of the Pittsburgh Steelers played football players: Hines Ward, Ben Roethlisberger, Troy Polamalu, Willie Colon, Maurkice Pouncey, Mike Wallace, Heath Miller, Aaron Smith, Ryan Clark, James Farrior, LaMarr Woodley, and Casey Hampton.
 Former Steelers coach Bill Cowher appears as the coach.
 Pittsburgh mayor Luke R. Ravenstahl plays a kicker.
 Thomas Tull, CEO of the film's production company Legendary Pictures, is part-owner of the Pittsburgh Steelers.

-The only Batman film where Batman never uses his grapple gun to lift himself.
+(at around 48 mins) The only Batman film where Batman never uses his grapple gun to lift himself.
 Batman uses it only once, for saving the stock exchange man from the motorcycle.

 Tickets for the film's premiere midnight IMAX screenings in New York City sold out six months in advance.